 This simple pasta dish doesn't require a lot of ingredients and comes together quickly.

-Spinach pesto is one of my favorite sauces.
+Spinach Pesto is one of my favorite sauces.
 Pair it with some pasta, shrimp, and veggies and you have a deliciously easy dinner.

 Not only does this spinach pesto taste great with pasta it makes a great sauce too.
 Try this Shrimp Pesto Flatbread Pizza, this Pesto Chicken Quinoa Bowl, or these Pesto Mushroom Stuffed Shells.